 In a recent post for photo blog mcpactions.com, Veronica Gillas, a natural light photographer based in Portland, Oregon says when it comes to location, sticking with what you know best is key.

 “Mini sessions are not the time to be adventurous with your location.
 Stick with a place you’re familiar with, even if you’ve shot there a dozen times.
 If that means a beautiful park in an urban location or a large hayfield with a big red barn, then do it.
 You need to make sure you know the lay of the land, and what the light looks like during the hours you’ll be shooting.”

-Having the quick time slot allows me to photograph:
+Having a quick time slot allows me to photograph: